gedeondt/ThinBroker/README.md

 cargo run --manifest-path rust/Cargo.toml
 ```

 A simple load tester is provided in the `broker_tester` directory.
-It is a Rust command line program that sends messages to the broker using multiple threads and reports latency percentiles.
+It is a Rust command line program that first runs a basic functionality check on topics and message contents and then sends messages using multiple threads to report latency percentiles.

 Run it with: